hgohil2805/CTCI/README.md

   Number of 1 Bits
 - Power of three
   Given an integer, write a function to determine if it is a power of three.
+- Climbing Stairs
+  You are climbing a stair case.
+It takes n steps to reach to the top.